alemis-pl/cryptos/README.md

 # Cryptos #

-Cryptos is the application which main goal is to simplify portfolio management for investors and traders who deal with cryptocurrencies.
+Cryptos is the application which main goal is to simplify portfolio management for investors and traders who deal with cryptocurrencies/forex.
 Application is still under development.

 ### Build With ###